 This is located – you guessed it – on the Bay and is one of the few spots I can pull up to on the boat, so you can often find me here grabbing lunch after a charter or drinking a beer at the end of the day.
 It’s also a great family place and my girls and I sometimes come here more than once a week.
 There’s a big deck outdoors with a sandy beach for the kids to run around, frequent live music and my buddy Zach behind the bar outside.
 If you like sushi, they have some of the best around 30A.
 I always get the spicy tuna roll and my wife gets the Jon the 2nd roll.
 I also like the Thai Pork Tacos and Bay Burger, but the one item you can’t miss are the pork skins.
 If you’ve never tried any, these will convert you in one bite.

 Located in uptown Grayton, this little spot is the best seafood restaurant actually on 30A.
-It’s a little bit of a hole in the wall, but the menu has so many good options you’ll have a hard time deciding what to eat.
+The Grayton Seafood menu has so many good options you’ll have a hard time deciding what to eat.
+Plus, they can cook your catch!
 The blackened shrimp with cheese grits are a favorite and if you want something truly authentic to old-school Florida seafood, you gotta go with the fried mullet.
 Add an Oyster City beer and Grayton Seafood is hard to beat.

 Nick’s on the Bay